Roy Calne: Early career

 In the late 1950s, with the encouragement of urologist John Hopewell and professor of physiology David Slome, and while a surgical trainee at the Royal Free Hospital, Calne worked at the Royal College of Surgeon's Buckston Browne Farm.
 After unsuccessful attempts at rat kidney grafts, he repeated the dog experiments of Jim Dempster and confirmed his findings of unsuccessful survival of kidneys with lethal doses of radiation.
 Calne then showed that 6-mercaptopurine (6-MP) could prolong the survival of a transplanted kidney in a dog.
 The findings were published in his landmark paper in February 1960 in The Lancet.
 He performed two unsuccessful human kidney transplants using 6-MP in 1960, and one the previous year.

 Encouraged by Peter Medawar, Calne then earned a Harkness Fellowship to study 6-MP with dog transplant work at Harvard's Peter Bent Brigham Hospital with Joseph Murray and Francis Moore.
 After obtaining azathioprine, then known as BW57-322, from the Burroughs Wellcome Research Laboratories, Calne and Murray, in 1961, showed, in the first transplant using that drug, that it was a more effective immunosuppressant than 6-MP at prolonging the survival of transplanted kidneys in dogs.
-When either of these drugs were used in humans, survival rates remained low, and by 1963, Calne doubted successful transplantation.
+When either of these drugs was used in humans, survival rates remained low, and by 1963, Calne doubted successful transplantation.
 Two years earlier, he had taken a job at St Mary's Hospital.
 In 1964, Calne visited Tulane University, New Orleans, to learn of Keith Reemtsma's experiences with transplanting kidneys from chimpanzees, and persuaded London Zoo to assist when he returned to England.
 Through the mid-1960s, he worked to develop solutions in surgical techniques and organ rejection.
 In 1965 at Cambridge, he was appointed professor and chair of surgery, and teamed up with King's College liver specialist Roger Williams.
 Calne then performed the first liver transplantation operation in Europe in 1968.

 In the late 1970s, with the help of the Agricultural Research Institute of Animal Physiology at Babraham, Calne worked on liver transplantation in pigs and began to experiment with the immunosuppressant ciclosporin A. By 1978, it was being used to prevent organ rejection in transplant operations.

 Later career

 Calne performed the world's first liver, heart and lung transplantation with John Wallwork in 1987, the first intestinal transplant in the UK in 1992 and the first successful combined stomach, intestine, pancreas, liver and kidney cluster transplantion in 1994.
 In 1995, he stated that xenotransplantation "is just around the corner, but it may be a very long corner."

 Calne was a Fellow of the Royal Society and was Professor of Surgery at Cambridge University between 1965 and 1998 where he initiated the kidney transplant programme.
-He was the Yeoh Ghim Seng Visiting Professor of Surgery at the National University of Singapore.
+He was the Yeoh Ghim Seng Visiting professor of surgery at the National University of Singapore.